fnordoglargh/metametalmapper/README.md

 # Meta Metal Mapper

+> [!CAUTION]
+> Because of the Cloudflare security, the program can't crawl.

 _Meta Metal Mapper_ is a Python3 program to crawl [Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (M-A) for bands, artists and releases.
 The data is stored in a local database and can be analyzed and